pnp/blog/content_to_be_cleaned/microsoft-365-pnp-community-june-2021-update.md

 -   Yves Habersaat (Sword Group)
     - [\@yhabersaat](https://twitter.com/yhabersaat)
-**Companies:** Here\'s the companies, which provided support the community initiative for this month by allowing their employees working for the benefit of others in the community.
+**Companies:** Here's the companies, which provided support the community initiative for this month by allowing their employees working for the benefit of others in the community.
 There were also people who contributed from other companies during last month, but we did not get their logos and approval to show them in time for these communications.
-If you still want your logo for this month\'s release, please let us know and share the logo with us.
+If you still want your logo for this month's release, please let us know and share the logo with us.
 Thx.
 {{< image alt="may-2021-compaies.png" src="images/blog/microsoft-365-pnp-community-june-2021-update/may-2021-compaies.png" >}}
 **Microsoft people:** Here's the list of Microsoft people who have been